jverne/jverne.github.io/_posts/2025-10-16-guidelines-for-the-successful-tactical-developer.md

 ## 3. Work from first principles

 - Always work from the known to the unknown.
 If something is unclear or unknown, then anything derived from it cannot be trusted.
 - "Spit-balling" is fine, but you absolutely cannot build a successful solution on guesswork.
 Test those assertions.
 If you can't test them, then they are nothing more than fantasy and cannot be trusted.
-Save the hand-waving for your science-fiction novel.
-(Yes, I know you are writing a science fiction novel.)
+Save the wild ideas for your science-fiction novel.
+(Yes, I know you are writing a science-fiction novel.)
 - Help yourself and help others by stating your assumptions up front when asking for a clarification or information.
 When asking for a piece of information that you know hinges on a possibly shared assumption, state that assumption.
   - i.e., don't just assume they are using that API or setting that 99.999% of people use; say something like, "Assuming you are using 'Frobnitz' setting, leaving it at the default of 'Xyzzy', can you please report the value of the 'Fnord' result exactly as shown?"